Descanonge/neba/docs/source/data/usage.rst

 .. tip::

-    If a attribute access fails on a ModuleMix, it tries to select a base module and access that attribute on it.
+    If an attribute access fails on a ModuleMix, it tries to select a base module and access that attribute on it.
 This allows to dispatch quickly to a base module.